-In 2021-2022, all Coronavirus restrictions were lifted nationally and schools could operate with face to face teaching again.
-All Trust academies operated with face to face teaching with only very limited periods of remote learning taking place.
-Where this occurred it was as result of staff shortages due to rising levels of Covid infections amongst staff.
-At times, staff shortages were severe and forced our academies to seek temporary staffing solutions, predominantly through supply agency solutions.
+After the lifting of all Coronavirus restrictions nationally in 2012-2022, schools have been operating with face to face teaching again.
+There were no periods of remote teaching in 2022-2023 although it should be noted that at times, staff shortages were severe and forced our academies to seek temporary staffing solutions, predominantly through supply agency solutions.

-Statutory testing of pupils from Key Stage 1 through to Key Stage 5 returned nationally and we completed a full suite of tests for all Trust academies.
-The Department for Education chose to publish the performance of pupils at the end of Key Stage 4 and 5 but not publish the outcomes from the end of Key Stage 2.
+Statutory testing of pupils from Key Stage 1 through to Key Stage 5 nationally has now operated since 2021 and the Department for Education chose to publish the performance of pupils at the end of Key Stage 2, 4 and 5.
 All Trust academy results were released to each setting and the DfE provided key outcomes data to Regional Directors and Ofsted through its Inspection Data Summary Report (IDSR).
+Headline data for each academy continues to be published on the DfE